United States Bankruptcy Court

 NOTE: By choosing a date for a relief from stay hearing that is greater than 30 days from the date you file your motion, you are deemed to have waived the time limits of Bankruptcy Code Section 362(e).

-STEP 3: Give sufficient notice of all matters to all parties entitled to receive such notice pursuant to the applicable provisions of the Local Bankruptcy Rules and Federal Rules of Bankruptcy Procedure.
-Schedule hearing dates according to LBR 9013-1(d) notice requirements and time limits for service and filing of motions and LBR 9013-1(i) regarding evidence supporting the motion.
+STEP 3: Give sufficient notice of all matters to all parties entitled to receive notice under the applicable provisions of the Local Bankruptcy Rules and Federal Rules of Bankruptcy Procedure.
+Schedule hearing dates according to LBR 9013-1(d) notice requirements and time limits for service and filing of motions.
 If proof of service is insufficient, the motion may be continued or denied.

-STEP 4: File and serve your moving papers in a timely manner.
-Deliver the judge's copy of all papers to the judge's chambers with the time and date of the scheduled hearing placed underneath the title of the pleading.
-All judge's copies shall be served in accordance with LBR 5005-2(d) and Section 3-F and Appendix F of the Court Manual.
+STEP 4: File and serve the moving papers in a timely manner.
+Deliver the judge's copy of all papers to the judge's chambers with the time and date of the scheduled hearing placed underneath the title of the pleading on the first page of the moving papers.
+All judge's copies shall be served in accordance with LBR 5005-2(d) and Section 3.5(c) and Appendix F of the Court Manual.

-STEP 5: Confirmation that your matter has been calendared will be sent back to you if you provide Intake with an extra copy of your notice and a self-addressed stamped envelope.
-The Court reserves the right to reschedule any hearing.
-If the date you have selected is unavailable for any reason, the Courtroom Deputy will contact you to arrange an alternative date.
+STEP 5: Check the case docket to confirm that the matter has been calendared.
+Confirmation that your matter has been calendared will appear on the case docket within a few business days.
+The court reserves the right to reschedule any hearing.
+If the date you have selected is unavailable for any reason, the Courtroom Deputy will contact you to arrange an alternative date or will notify you through a Notice to Filer entered on the case docket.
 You will be notified promptly if your hearing has been re-set.

 MISC = Miscellaneous hearings